-She combined her work as a lawyer with a tireless activity for educating women and promoting women rights.
+She combined her work as a lawyer with a tireless activity for educating women and promoting women’s rights.
 In 1929, Ella Negruzzi was among the six women ever elected as city council members in Bucharest.
-She remained until the end of her life dedicated to the cause of women emancipation.
+She remained until the end of her life dedicated to the cause of women’s emancipation.

-A vocal advocate for women rights, Cecilia Cutescu Storck is considered to be one of the most important Romanian painters of the 20th century.
-Educated in Germany and France, the artist returned in 1906 in Romania where she lived and worked for the rest of her life.
+A vocal advocate for women’s rights, Cecilia Cutescu Storck is considered to be one of the most important Romanian painters of the 20th century.
+Educated in Germany and France, the artist returned in 1906 to Romania where she lived and worked for the rest of her life.

 In 1916, she became the first woman university art professor in Europe after she obtained the teaching position at the Belle Art Academy from Bucharest.
 A strenuous process as she recalled it as women were not seen back then as capable for such an academic job.

 Cecilia Cutescu-Storck won numerous international awards for her fascinating paintings.
 You can discover her creations visiting her house, now the Frederic Storck and Cecilia Cutescu-Storck Museum.